 - Does the agent “double-end” or represent the buyer on their listing?
 Do you know how/why that may not be in a seller’s best interest?
 If not, contact Kathleen Daniels and she will explain.

-Marketing a Santa Clara County Probate Home
+Probate Real Estate Agent Marketing a Probate Home

 Many homes are vacant in which case it may not be the best course of action to post a sign in the yard.
 Why draw attention to a vacant property?
 With technology today, smartphones, and GPS, people can find the property without a sign in the yard.
 Vacant land may be the exception.